DAX index continues to trade near its record highs

 Are you looking for fast-news, hot-tips and market analysis?
 Sign-up for the Invezz newsletter, today.

-The Consumer Price Index in Germany increased 0.50 percent in May, and according to Bundesbank, inflation could rise faster than currently expected.
+German Economy Ministry warned that inflation could advance above 3% in the second half of 2021 due to the government’s stimulus program, but inflation will ease significantly in 2022.
 The German central bank expects that the German economy could grow 3.7% this year and reach pre-pandemic levels before the third quarter.

-DAX index continues to trade near its record highs, and if the price jumps above 15,700 points, the next target could be around 15,800 or even 16,000.
-It is important to say that 15,000 points now represent a powerful support level, and as long the price is above this support, there is no indication of the positive trend reversal.
+DAX index continues to trade near its record highs, and if the price jumps above 15,850 points, the next target could be around 15,900 or even 16,000.
+It is important to say that 15,500 points represent the current support level, and as long the price is above this support, there is no indication of the positive trend reversal.

 Where to buy right now